What is the Experience Sampling Method? The Strategy for Real-Time Data Collection

 Line divider

-Imagine being able to tap into the mind of a college student at the very moment they encounter a stressful exam, or gauging the morale of employees throughout their workday.
+Imagine being able to tap into the mind of a college student at the very moment they encounter a stressful exam or gauging employees' morale throughout their workday.
 ESM brings these scenarios to life, offering a lens into the lived experiences of individuals across various contexts.

 Key Takeaways: